 Producer, David Carroll: Over the last dozen years David Carroll has helped to produce some of CBC Radio's most beloved shows, including Canada Reads, Go with Brent Bambury, Groove-Shinny, Centre Stage, and The Radio 2 Top 20.
 When he's offline, David Carroll runs ultra-marathons and writes award-winning novels for young adults.
 His most recent novel is Sight Unseen (Scholastic Canada).

-Associate Producer, Philip Leung: Philip Leung was born and raised on the island of Hong Kong.
+Digital Producer, Philip Leung: Philip Leung was born and raised on the island of Hong Kong.
 He moved to Toronto at age of six and dreamt to one day work alongside his video jockey idols on MuchMusic.
 Philip eventually became a reporter in Asia, writing for international publications such as Time Out Magazine and South China Morning Post.
 But he misses the frigid cold weather and recently returned to work on CBC's George Stroumboulopoulos Tonight.
 Since then, he has voluntarily never left the CBC building.
 Occasionally, Philip puts his New York University film degree to use by making award-winning short films.